xuchen66/sphinx-emdocs/source/serialem-note-more-on-MMMcentering.rst

       However, there is another source of MMM centering problem I did not realize much before - the lateral shift!
 If your mesh Z height changed a lot from initial Z of LMM map, your MMM will be off centered due to this lateral shift.
-If the change is 100 micron or more, this is to be taken care.
-It seems common for meshes to have quite different Z heights in a grid.
+If the Z change is 100 micron or more, the lateral shift becomes fairly noticeable.
+This needs to be taken care of for accurate centering for MMM mapping.
+It is not uncommon for meshes to have quite different Z heights in a grid.

       This issue can be simply addressed by another round of Realign.